the-turing-way/the-turing-way/turing-webpage.md

 ## Explaining the science
 *Is there theory or methods that would be good to explain to understand the project’s work better?
 Use plain English where possible.
 100-300 words*

+[Can we skip this section?
+Check with comms.]

 ## Applications
 *Where is this work being applied, what area/industry could it benefit?
 100-300 words*